Do quantum linear solvers offer advantage for networks-based system of linear equations?: Examples of NLSP

 These set of linear equations can be written in terms of a matrix equation

 The system of linear equations can be expressed as $B\vec{y}=\vec{c}\ $, where $B$ is the incidence matrix of the graph $\overrightarrow{G}$, $\vec{y}$ is the vector of flows on each edge, which is unknown in the equation and $\vec{c}$ is the vector of flows entering the network at each vertex, which is a known quantity.
-To solve for $\vec{y}$ using a quantum algorithm, we must transform our matrix $B$ according to Eq. (\ref{eqn:HX=C}).
+To solve for $\vec{y}$ using a quantum algorithm, we must transform our matrix $B$ according to Equation (6) of the main manuscript.
 Our new matrix equation becomes

 We compute $\vec{Y}$ by solving $\vec{Y} = H^{+}\vec{C}$, where $H^+$ is the pseudo-inverse of $H$.
 To get the flow over any edge, say $y_i$, we evaluate the overlap between $\vec{\delta_i} \cdot \vec{y}$.
 We note that in the case of traffic flow congestion detection problem, this overlap yields the number of vehicles on a lane. $\square$ \end{example}